Western Tien-Shan Kazakhstan

 Karatau Nature Reserve: Feel free to visit any time of the year, with the best time being April through September.

 Aksu-Zhabagly Nature Reserve: A minibus in Shymkent is available, but the minibus to Tyulkubas is more reliable.
 From Tyulkubas take a taxi to Zhabagly village, which will take 2 hours.
-The Shymkent to Almaty train can take you to 2 hours to Tyulkubas train station.
+The Shymkent to Almaty train can take you in 2 hours to Tyulkubas train station.
 Before choosing this option, secure a ride in advance with a host, taxi, or third party when you arrive at the station.
 There are limited or no taxis available.

 When to visit